nicolas-van/multirun/README.md

 * It will only terminate when all its children have exited.
 * If any of its children has exited in an abnormal way it will return -1.

-This behavior is ideal for Docker as multirun doesn't try to restart the servers it launches.
-The process supervision job can simply be delegated to systemd or Docker (using its restart policies).
+This behavior is ideal for Docker as multirun doesn't try to restart the servers it launches, it simply kills everything if any of its children exits.
+The process supervision job can then be delegated to systemd or Docker (using its restart policies).
 Those tools are better and more appropriate for that job than a supervisord instance running in a Docker container.

 Installation
 ------------